hausky/SimplePhoneNumberPickerFlutterFlow/README.md

 ## Features
 - **Country Selection:** Allows users to select from a list of predefined countries.
 - **Phone Number Input:** Users can input their phone number, which is formatted with the selected country code.
+- **Forced Number Formatting:** Ensures that the phone number input is restricted to only numbers, excluding special characters and letters.
 - **State Management:** Automatically updates the `FFAppState` with the full phone number, including the country dial code.

 ## Widget Preview